realising your vision … one of the premier glass processing companies

-In addition to a vast portfolio of exceptional quality glass products, we also have a range of glass processes & services which ensure that whatever your project needs
+in addition to a vast portfolio of exceptional quality glass products, we also have a range of glass processes and services which ensure that, whatever your project needs,

 Whatever characteristics your chosen glass requires, we are sure to be able to meet your specifications and realise your vision.
 Since the recent move to our new state-of-the-art processing plant, we have even more flexibility to provide everything you need.